 Get your SO-100 robot arm

-The SO-100 robot arm is a 6-DOF robotic arm with a 1-DOF gripper.
+The SO-100 robot arm is a 5-DOF robotic arm with a 1-DOF gripper.
 It’s a popular robot arm for AI robotics, with many users.
 The SO-100 robot arm is open source and can be built using off-the-shelf components and 3D printed parts.
+If you’re looking to buy SO-100 robot arms already assembled, with cameras and software, you can get a starter pack on our shop.

 Attach the SO-100 arm